team-telnyx/webrtc/README.md

-# telnyx-rtc
+# Telnyx WebRTC

-The Telnyx RTC SDK provides all the functionality you need to start making WebRTC calls from a browser.
+The Telnyx WebRTC SDK provides all the functionality you need to start making calls from a browser.

 **NOTE**: Video will be supported in a future release.